harbur/kubernetes-project-initializer-tutorial/README.md

 > Initializers are an alpha feature and subject to change.
 Please report any Initializer specific issues on the [Kubernetes issue tracker](https://github.com/kubernetes/kubernetes/issues).

+## How it Works

+A Custom Resource Definiiton `Project` is created and is using initializers to trigger creation of sub-namespaces and grant of user access with rolebindings.

+An RBAC role `project-admin` is granted privileges to manage projects.

+Project admins on separate namespaces and manage their own projects isolated from each other.

 ## Prerequisites

 Kubernetes 1.7.0+ is required with [support for Initializers enabled](https://kubernetes.io/docs/admin/extensible-admission-controllers/#enable-initializers-alpha-feature).
 If you're using Google Container Engine create an alpha cluster: